goblindegook/vvv-material-dashboard/README.md

 Download the [pre-built project](https://dl.dropboxusercontent.com/u/767182/material-dashboard/latest.zip) and unzip it inside the `<VVV ROOT>/www/dashboard` folder.

 You should see a new `material-dashboard` folder.
-Now enter it and copy the `dashboard-custom.php` into the parent folder to activate the dashboard.
+Now enter it and copy the `dashboard-custom.php` file into the parent folder to activate the dashboard.

 ## I want to build the dashboard myself